 Selecting text within an element in CSS

-An interesting discussion (which established itself as a branch from discussing behavioral characteristics of overflow) is currently taking place on www-style regarding a text selector control.
+) is currently taking place on www-style regarding a text selector control.
 Much of the detail is still being fleshed out, but I thought I’d give a quick overview.

-Initially discussed as a possible way to remove suppress whitespace textnodes between inline-blocks, the control itself would take the form of a pseudo element incorporating function notation taking a matching pattern as an argument – something along the lines of ::text(matching-pattern) – which would have the ability to match strings of text within an element.
+s, the control itself would take the form of a pseudo element incorporating function notation taking a matching pattern as an argument – something along the lines of ::text(matching-pattern)

 In contrast to my own confused ramblings (which I subsequently retracted), the consensus now is that the pseudo element should be excluded from crossing element boundaries in order to match a constituent of the argument, which means the full range of CSS layout properties can be exposed to the pseudo element (dependant on DOM-based pattern matching).
 Otherwise, consider Tab’s example: